DiffCut: Catalyzing Zero-Shot Semantic Segmentation with Diffusion Features and Recursive Normalized Cut: Hyperparameter Sensitivity

-We provide in \cref{fig:voc_robubstness} an additional evaluation of the combined effect of hyperparameters $\alpha$ and $\tau$ on the segmentation performance of DiffCut for Pascal VOC dataset.
-Similar to \cref{fig:quantitative_tau_alpha_effect}, we observe a shift of the optimal threshold between the different curves associated to distinct $\alpha$ values.
-We also observe the increased robustness of DiffCut with a wide range of $\tau$ values for which the method yields mIoU scores above 60.0 for $\alpha = 10$.
-In comparison, for $\alpha = 1$, the mIoU only surpasses 60.0 between 0.91 and 0.94.
+\cref{fig:voc_robubstness} presents an additional evaluation of how the hyperparameters $\alpha$ and $\tau$ influence the segmentation performance on Pascal VOC.
+Similar to the observations in \cref{fig:quantitative_tau_alpha_effect}, we notice a shift in the optimal threshold across the various curves corresponding to different $\alpha$ values.
+Besides, DiffCut shows increased robustness across a wide range of \(\tau\) values, achieving mIoU scores exceeding 60.0 when \(\alpha = 10\).
+In contrast, for \(\alpha = 1\), the mIoU only exceeds 60.0 for \(\tau\) between 0.91 and 0.94.